Poznań Fortress: Construction of the outer forts

 The Siege of Sevastopol (1854–1855) and that of Dybbøl during the Danish War of 1864 showed the concept of a tight ring of fortifications to be outdated, as it could be broken relatively easily by modern artillery.
 The ring was also weakened by the need for railway lines to pass through it.
 This led the Engineering Committee of the Chief Inspectorate of Forts to consider, in the 1860s, the possibility of modernization.
 It was decided to build an outer ring of artillery forts, spaced at 2–6 km, and 6 km from the existing inner ring.

 Following work by the Landes-Verteidigungs-Kommission and a report from Field Marshal von Moltke concerning the Franco-Prussian War, King Wilhelm issued a decree on 5 November 1871 ordering the commission to prepare plans for necessary changes to fortifications in the united Germany.
 A further decree of 24 June 1872 reduced the number of fortress cities to 49.
 Festung Posen was among 17 strongholds which were to be modernized so as to be able to withstand a siege.

 Preparations for new building had begun in 1869, resulting in two preliminary plans.
 One provided for 11 main forts and 8 intermediate forts (Zwischenwerk) at a radius of 6–7 km, the other for 6 main and 3 intermediate forts at a radius of 3 km.

 Decrees of 24 June 1872 and 29 May 1873 laid down plans for fortifications in the Empire and permitted the confiscation of land for that purpose.
 A preliminary plan was completed on 1 June 1873, containing 8 main forts and 3 intermediate forts.
 This was presented to the Commission by a decree of 31 March 1874; the Commission completed its work on the plan on 7 April 1874, and it was approved by the War Ministry in a decree of 17 November 1874.
 The final plans were approved 24 February 1876, providing for 9 main forts (designed by Hans Alexis von Biehler) and 3 intermediate ones.
-An act of the Reichstag of 30 May 1873 allocated over 7 million talars for the project (the fifth largest amount granted for fort modernization).
+An act of the Reichstag of 30 May 1873 allocated over 7 million thalers for the project (the fifth largest amount granted for fort modernization).
 French prisoners-of-war were also used as free labour.